 June 21, 2000

-1. These Project Terms and Conditions shall be part of the Agreement between PSI Energy, Inc. (“PSI Energy”) and West Fork Land Development Company LLC (“Buyer”).
-Sale of the Products and/or Services (“Work”) covered by this Agreement is expressly conditioned upon these Terms and Conditions.
-Any Purchase Order for or any statement of intent to purchase hereunder or any direction to proceed with the Work shall constitute assent to said Terms and Conditions.
-Any additional or different terms or conditions proposed by Buyer are hereby objected to by PSI Energy, including any and all terms and conditions on Buyer’s Purchase Order, and shall not be binding unless assented to in writing by an authorized representative of PSI Energy.
+1. These Project Terms and Conditions (“Terms”) shall be part of the Agreement between PSI Energy, Inc. (“PSI Energy”) and West Fork Land Development Company LLC (“Buyer”).
+Sale of the Products and/or Services covered by this Agreement (“Work”) is expressly conditioned upon these Terms.
+Any Purchase Order for or any statement of intent to purchase hereunder or any direction to proceed with the Work shall constitute assent to said Terms.
+Any additional or different terms or conditions proposed by Buyer are hereby objected to by PSI Energy, including any and all Terms in Buyer’s Purchase Order, and shall not be binding unless assented to in writing by an authorized representative of PSI Energy.
 Buyer does not consider such obligation to be vague or in any way unenforceable, and will not contend to the contrary at any future time or in any future proceedings.

 2. Subject to the provisions of the Agreement, PSI Energy shall deliver the Work at the unit price that is stated in the Agreement and shall use reasonable efforts to deliver the Work within the schedule that is agreed upon in writing by the Parties.

 3. Buyer may request changes within the general scope of the Agreement.
-In the event that any requested change affects the anticipated schedule for delivery and/or charges for the Work, such change must be mutually agreed upon by the Parties in writing and there shall be an equitable adjustment of the payment to be made under the Agreement, and the time of performance to the extent affected by such change.
+In the event that any requested change affects the anticipated schedule for delivery and/or charges for the Work, such change must be mutually agreed upon by the Parties in writing and there shall be an equitable adjustment of the payment to be made under the Agreement and the time of performance, to the extent affected by such change.

 4. Upon delivery of the Work and upon delivery of any independently identifiable portions of the Work, PSI Energy shall notify Buyer of the date of said delivery, and PSI Energy shall invoice the amounts relating to any delivered Work upon such delivery.

 5. Buyer shall pay the full amount invoiced within 30 days of receipt of invoice.
 An interest charge of 1% per month, 12% per annum, compounded daily, shall apply to all amounts past due.
 Buyer shall not withhold any payments invoiced for the purposes of set-off.
-If there is a dispute in the amount invoiced or the Work performed, Buyer shall make invoiced payments until the dispute is resolved pursuant to Article 27 herein.
-If the resolution of the dispute is in favor of the Buyer, PSI Energy shall promptly make the proper adjustment, including interest on the adjustment; if the dispute is in favor of PSI Energy, the invoiced payments shall have been forwarded at the appropriate time, therefore, no adjustment shall be made, unless payments are due to PSI Energy, If Buyer withholds payments due to a dispute in noncompliance with this Article, Buyer will pay the interest set forth herein.
+If there is a dispute in the amount invoiced or the Work performed, Buyer shall make invoiced payments and the dispute shall be resolved pursuant to Article 27 herein.
+If the resolution of the dispute is in favor of the Buyer, PSI Energy shall promptly make the proper adjustment, including interest on the adjustment at the rate of 5%; if the dispute is in favor of PSI Energy, the invoiced payments shall have been forwarded at the appropriate time, therefore, no adjustment shall be made, unless payments are due to PSI Energy, If Buyer withholds payments in noncompliance with this Article, Buyer shall pay PSI Energy interest at the rate of 5%.

 6. PSI Energy shall have the right at any time to assign its rights and delegate its duties in total.
 Such right shall be limited to assignment to an entity which is capable of performing the Work at a quality equal to that required by the Agreement and is financially capable of meeting the obligations and liabilities imposed on PSI Energy by the Agreement.